What's New

 "Alternative Fuel Vehicles and Renewable Energy.
 Bonds."

-The bond financing would more than double the cost of this program, which is not
+The bond financing would have more than doubled the cost of this program, which

-well-targeted in the first place.
-It mainly is meant to further enrich one
+was not well-targeted in the first place.
+It mainly was meant to further enrich

 through this expensive bond program.

-The Peace and Freedom Party urges you to vote NO on 10.
+The Peace and Freedom Party urged you to vote NO on 10.

 - Proposition 11 (see